Edith0815/yche0084_9103_tut08/README.md

 - Adapted from the week10 tutorial, a technique for generating Perlin noise provides an easy way to create natural animations.

 - The random movement of the bubbles was inspired by a code snippet from [openprocessing] (https://openprocessing.org/sketch/2166068), which I modified to meet the needs of my project.

+## Reference

+Barbara Fredrickson's broaden-and-build theory of positive emotions suggests that experiencing a wide range of positive emotions can have beneficial effects on individuals' well-being and personal growth.
+While Fredrickson initially proposed three primary positive emotions (joy, interest, and contentment), she later expanded her model to include a total of ten positive emotions.
+These ten positive emotions are:
+Joy
+Gratitude
+Serenity
+Interest
+Hope
+Pride
+Amusement
+Inspiration
+Awe
+Love

+These positive emotions are believed to broaden individuals' thought-action repertoires, build personal resources, and promote resilience and flourishing.